CALL FOR ABSTRACTS &

-The 10th International Summit for Digital Earth + Locate26 are excited to announce our call for abstracts to celebrate and showcase the talent, advancements, and achievements from across our industry.
+The 10th Digital Earth Summit + Locate26 are excited to announce our call for abstracts to celebrate and showcase the talent, advancements, and achievements from across our industry.
 You are encouraged to put forward your best ideas for the enjoyment of our diverse range of delegates including geospatial professionals, industry and government representatives, our research community, and those within education and training.

 If you have the idea, we have the stage for you.